new-church/sc-www/content/news/art-classes.md

 ---
-title: "NEW: monthly art class start August - first Thu each month 10am-3pm"
+title: "monthly art class first Thu each month 10am-3pm"
 description: "Monthly art class on correspondences"
 date: 2022-01-01 01:00:00 +1100 AEDT
 ---

-Thanks to the success of our pilot art classes, we are offering more art classes, both live (in-person) and on Zoom.
+Thanks to the success of our pilot art classes, we are now offering more art classes, both live (in-person) and on Zoom.

-Session will run monthly from 10am to 3pm on the first Thursday of every month.
+Monthly session run from 10am to 3pm on the first Thursday of every month.

-The subject of our art will continue to be 'correspondences' - guidance on the subject will be provided at each class.
+The subject of our art is 'correspondences'.

 No booking required.